-Sam Bankman-Fried, CEO of FTX, speaking at the Binance Blockchain Week, Singapore, 19 January, 2019.
+Sam Bankman-Fried, former CEO of FTX, speaking at the Binance Blockchain Week, Singapore, 19 January, 2019.
 Binance

 The owner of cryptocurrency exchange Bithumb, Vidente, has entered into talks with FTX to sell its stake in the South Korean platform, CNBC reported on 26 July.